MultiverseLearningProducts/swe/src/bootcamp/wk3/day1.md

 ## Before we start

-Have your project with the Restaurant models handy
+Have your project with the Restaurant models handy.

 ## Materials needed